 The University of Nebraska’s Department of Criminal Justice offers an online major in Criminal Justice.
 Students can take online courses in criminal justice through any of Nebraska’s three campuses: Omaha, Kearney, or Lincoln.
 The criminal justice major was founded in 1975 and is one of the largest within the College of Natural and Social Sciences.

 Nebraska’s program prepares students for careers in federal, state, county, and municipal justice systems, and graduates have pursued dozens of occupations in the industry.
 Criminal justice majors also find their degree to be an excellent stepping stone to graduate school, and many have gone on to law school.
 Graduates have reported that their Criminal Justice education at Nebraska prepared them well for the experiences and tasks they have encountered in their careers.
+A few highlight courses include:

 The Criminal Justice Department offers over two dozen specialized courses reflecting current trends in justice in the United States and world-wide.
 Students have access to faculty with both real-life and research experience.
 Small class sizes and exciting applied-learning experiences ensure students will get the most out of each course.
 Furthermore, supervised placement in an agency setting is an essential, and required part of the Criminal Justice academic degree program.